The Best Chatbots Know How to Keep You Company

 Humans are creating chatbots to keep other humans company.
-Read more about how people are connecting with bots and 6 bots to chat with based on your mood.
+Read more about how people are connecting with bots and the 6 best chatbots to talk with based on your mood.

 August 14, 2018

 Humans are creating chatbots, or bots, to keep other humans company instead of, well, human company.
 No, it’s not an episode of Black Mirror, and it’s not even a new phenomenon.
 In fact, the first bot, ELIZA, went live in 1966.
 Fast forward a few decades and communication via technology is already embedded in the way of life of an entire generation.

 It’s no surprise that bots are gaining popularity.
 Facebook and Twitter, after all, might mediate human inputs and outputs, but there’s no denying that they’re also learning from those inputs and outputs and inserting themselves into the interactions.
 Facebook has an advanced algorithm, EdgeRank, that purports to show its users what they want to see and to omit what they don’t, based on how interesting Facebook thinks any given story will be the specific user.
 Twitter also orders tweets based on expected interest.
 According to Twitter, “Tweets you are likely to care about most will show up first in your timeline.”
 We’re increasingly interacting with machine technology.

 The next time you’re looking for a conversation, check out one of these friendly bots.
 We even did some testing for you so you can choose your new friend-for-the-day based on your mood.
 Based on that testing, if you’re looking to talk philosophy, you’ll need to find a human.
 But if you want to talk about love, decide what to do tomorrow, or just shoot the breeze, these are the best chatbots for you.